Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Results

 Figure~\ref{fig:heave_damping} presents the aerodynamic damping as a function of the amplitude of the forced harmonic excitation in heave for a range of excitation frequencies.
-The H$_1$ estimator coherence values $<$ 1 only occur for $\hat{h} < 0.001$m and the minimum excitation amplitude shown is chosen ensuring the coherence is $>$ 0.95.
-In this region ($\hat{h} < 0.001$m) the excitation amplitude is so small that the buffet signal is barely affected and lock-in does not occur meaning that the component of the aerodynamic force correlated to the structural motion is also small.
-For $\hat{h} \geq 0.001$m the two methods predict identical aerodynamic damping and the H$_1$ estimator coherence is 1.

 It is clear that for excitation frequencies $\hat{f} < 1$, when the amplitude of the structural vibrations are small, aerodynamic damping values are consistently positive.
-This means that when the aerodynamic damping is greater than the structural damping, the effective damping is negative ($c_{eff} = 2\zeta_h\omega_h m - c_{a_h} < 0 \, \forall \, c_{a_h} > 2\zeta_h\omega_h m$), and this condition is guaranteed when the structural damping is zero $2\zeta_h\omega_h m = 0 \implies \forall c_{a_h} > 0: \, c_{eff} < 0$.
+This means that when the aerodynamic damping is greater than the structural damping, the effective damping is negative ($c_\text{eff} = c_h - c_{a_h} < 0 \, \forall \, c_{a_h} > c_h$).
+This condition is guaranteed when the structural damping is zero $c_h = 0 \implies \forall c_{a_h} > 0: \, c_\text{eff} < 0$.
 This explains the explosion of the critical mass ratio as structural damping approaches zero: there is no mass that can suppress lock-in when the effective damping is negative.
-Moreover, the aerodynamic damping seems to grow exponentially as $\hat{f}\rightarrow 1$, suggesting that for the aeroelastic model the structural damping required to suppress lock-in becomes very large as $\hat{f}_h\rightarrow 1$.
-This aligns exactly with the aeroelastic behaviors observed in Figs.~\ref{fig:heave_freq_sweep} and~\ref{fig:heave_crit_mass}.

-Also of interest are the aerodynamic damping values for $\hat{f} > 1$ where it can be seen that the aerodynamic damping is negative, guaranteeing positive effective damping ($c_{eff} = 2\zeta_h\omega_h m - c_{a_h} > 0, \, \forall \, c_{a_h} < 0$).
-This aligns exactly with what is observed in Fig.~\ref{fig:heave_freq_sweep} where it is shown that for structural natural frequencies $\hat{f}_h > 1$ lock-in does not occur.
+Moreover, the aerodynamic damping seems to grow exponentially as $\hat{f}\rightarrow 1$, suggesting that for the aeroelastic model the structural damping required to suppress lock-in becomes very large as $\hat{f}_h\rightarrow 1$ -- aligned with the aeroelastic behaviors observed in Fig.~\ref{fig:heave_freq_sweep}.
+Also of interest are the aerodynamic damping values for $\hat{f} > 1$ where it can be seen that the aerodynamic damping is negative, guaranteeing positive effective damping ($c_\text{eff} = c_h - c_{a_h} > 0, \, \forall \, c_{a_h} < 0$).
+Again, this aligns with what is observed in Fig.~\ref{fig:heave_freq_sweep} where lock-in does not occur for structural natural frequencies $\hat{f}_h > 1$.